ovsoil/ovsoil.github.io/source/_posts/2016-09-15-express-setup-development-environment.md

 layout: post
-title: Express Setup Development Environment
+title: Express Setup Development Environment with Archlinux
 date: 2016-09-15 00:14:36
 categories:
 tags:
 ---

 I tried install ubuntu in VirtualBox on my notebook.
-It's not smooth enough as a productivity tool.
-So I turn to use ArchLinux, a lightweight Linux release.
+It's not smooth enough as a productivity environment.
+So I turn to use ArchLinux.
+It's a lightweight Linux Distribution which has no unnecessary additions unless you want.
+It's perfect one if your want to setup a linux development environment on old machine.
 Here I write down my notes on how to Setup Archlinux development environment in VirtualBox.

 <!--more-->
 ## Archlinux